-As at November 30, 2017, the Company's financial instruments consisted of cash, account receivables, account payables and accrued liabilities, mortgage loan, and convertible debentures.
+As at February 28, 2018, the Company's financial instruments consisted of cash, other receivables, long term investment, account payables and accrued liabilities, mortgage loan, and convertible debentures.
 The fair values of account receivables and account payables and accrued liabilities approximate their carrying values because of their current nature.
+Long term investment is initially recognized at cost and adjusted thereafter for the change in the share of the associates' net assets.
 Mortgage loan and convertible debentures are carried at amortized cost.